 Design & Analysis of Algorithms Lab

 The objective of the Design & Analysis of Algorithms Lab is to build a strong foundation in designing algorithms and their efficiency.
 The students will learn to analyze the algorithms and to represent the efficiency of these algorithms in terms of the standard asymptotic notations, devise the various algorithm techniques (such as brute-force, greedy, dynamic programming, etc.), and apply these methods in designing algorithms to solve a given problem.
-Thus, the students will able to:
+Thus, the students will be able to:

 - Develop and implement an algorithm to demonstrate its performance using brute-force, divide-and-conquer paradigms.
 For the given algorithm, develop the recurrence; Analyze and Simplify the recurrence to obtain the performance of the divide-and-conquer algorithm.